Is Europe still a safe travel destination?

 Even with the surge in attacks over the past three years, the number of deaths are much lower than then.

-Still the way Jihadist terrorists have struck at citizens out to enjoy their time off -- at a pop concert in Manchester, national day celebrations on the French Riviera waterfront in Nice, now tourists strolling on a summer's evening in Barcelona has added to the fear factor.
+Still, the manner in which jihadist terrorists have targeted citizens out to enjoy their time off -- at a pop concert in Manchester, national day celebrations on the French Riviera waterfront in Nice, or strolling on a summer's evening in Barcelona -- has added to the fear factor.

-Yet staying home, changing vacation plans or altering lifestyles, may be playing into the terrorists' hands, while doing little to raise levels of personal safety.
+Yet staying home, changing vacation plans or altering lifestyles may be playing into the terrorists' hands, while doing little to raise levels of personal safety.

 "The terrorists are out to go after anybody and anyone.
 The goal is to lay siege and to create a siege mentality in cities, to effectively shut cities down," says Muggah.